 If you rent a car, ask about air bags, so that you don’t put your baby in a seat with an airbag by accident.
 And if you don’t bring your own infant car seat, ask about what type they can provide and how old it is.
-It should never be older than five years.
+A car seat should never be older than five years.

 Also, don’t drive if you are very tired.
 Take turns with your travel companion if you’re not traveling alone.
 If you are alone, stop the car and go for a walk if you get sleepy.

 When traveling by car with a baby, plan for frequent stops and realize that the journey is likely to take much longer than if you were traveling without a baby.

 Particularly newborn babies should not sit for too many hours in a row in a car seat.
 It may hurt their backs.
 So make frequent stops to let your baby stretch out on a blanket or in his or her stroller.
-Older babies need to get some time to use their bodies for crawling, jumping or whatever they like.
+Older babies need to get some time to use their bodies for crawling, jumping or whatever they enjoy doing.

 Bring a lot of toys!
 Either take away a few favorites a week or two before traveling, or consider buying some new toys.
 You find ideas on toys for each baby month here.